 Will the shaky ground of this educational landscape hold, or endure more cracks and fractures?
 There is both potential and vulnerability in this unstable environment.
 As new state charter legislation takes effect and as enrollment continues to drop, will the number of charter schools in the city decline?
 What will leaders do to turn around or replace chronically low-performing schools?
 Public support for the recent teachers union strike and the emboldened advocacy of coalitions fighting for equity may portend deepening political divisions—or hold the possibility for repairing differences and collaborating toward common goals.
 The next decade of education reform may rely upon efforts to shore up the stability of the district’s leadership and fiscal conditions.
 The district will certainly need such resources if its leaders and educators hope to effect changes that will transform the schools and ultimately benefit the city’s children.

 Susan Bush-Mecenas is a postdoctoral research fellow at the Northwestern University School of Education and Social Policy.
 Julie A. Marsh is a professor of education policy at the University of Southern California Rossier School of Education and a faculty director of Policy Analysis for California Education.
-A list of references for this feature can be found here.
+For a list of references for this feature, visit www.educationnext.org.